Lucas-zz/MultiplicaAi/README.md

+## About

+Study about Java.

+To create a multiplication table, a `Scanner` was used to get the user input and default `System.out.println` to output the results together with the `String.format` method to format the string before printing it to the console.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.